ylxdzsw/leetcode/readme.md

 Its definition for "decimals" is really loose, but actually consistent with Julia's built-in parser.
 Some **valid** examples: `+2.`, `.1 `, `45.e2`

+### 1622

+This problem requires some knowledge in modulo calculation.
+The most important is part that we can represent a^-1 by a (large) integer a^(m-2) under mod m.